AtrakhimovichDev/NewsApp_TestTask/README.md

 > Note: if you have Ь1 processor you may have problems with pods instalation.
 If you are faced with it, try this `arch -x86_64 pod install`

 App use free news api [Newapi.org](https://newsapi.org/).
-If you want to run some test, you need to generate your API key.
+If you want to run some tests, you need to generate your API key.
 And then paste it in next place:

 ```sh